-Lilienfeld et al. (2015) analyzed what could lead to the persistence of “fad” treatments such as FC; a fad treatment being one that has “short-lived enthusiasm” and a “rapid loss of popularity” (Best, 2006).
-Two typical routes that fad interventions tend to take were described: 1.
-They are demonstrated as ineffective by scientific studies and subsequently abandoned, or 2.
-They are validated by research and thus adopted by clinical professionals (Overholser, 2014).
-In their analysis, Lilienfeld et al. (2015) identified a third route of fad interventions: once deemed unsuccessful by scientific research, the fad treatment “goes underground” and remains utilized within various professional communities, where it acquires enough respectability to be sustained.
+Lilienfeld et al. (2015) analyzed what could lead to the persistence of fad treatments such as FC; a fad treatment being one that has “short-lived enthusiasm” and a “rapid loss of popularity” (Best, 2006).
+Two typical routes that fad interventions tend to take were described: a) they are demonstrated as ineffective by scientific studies and subsequently abandoned, or b) they are validated by research and thus adopted by clinical professionals (Overholser, 2014).
+In their analysis, Lilienfeld et al. (2015) identified a third route of fad interventions.
+Once deemed unsuccessful by scientific research, the fad treatment “goes underground” and remains utilized within various professional communities, where it acquires enough respectability to be sustained.
 In this situation, there are too few researchers concerned with the treatment’s credibility and, as a result, the scientific community fails to speak out against its continued use.

 Rationale for the Persistence of Fad Treatments

 What causes an intervention to take this third route?
-One reason such treatments seem to attain a strong footing is due to “naïve realism” – the belief that our subjective experiences regarding treatment effectiveness outweighs that of data gathered through controlled studies (Ross & Ward, 1996).
-Consequently, when an individual hears about or sees what appears to be successful implementation of FC, he or she may believe that this single experience negates the findings of scientific research.
+One reason such treatments seem to attain a strong footing is due to “naïve realism,: the belief that our subjective experiences regarding treatment effectiveness outweighs that of data gathered through controlled studies (Ross & Ward, 1996).
+Consequently, when individuals hear about or see what appears to be successful implementation of FC, they may believe that this single experience negates the findings of scientific research.